Back to Blog

 Three main options, each with different startup costs:

-• Home-based — Lowest cost ($1,000-3,000 for equipment).
+• Home-based — Lowest cost ($1,500-5,000 for equipment and buildout).
 Convert a garage or spare room.
 Check zoning first.
+Best for starting out with minimal risk.

-• Mobile grooming — $2,000-5,000 for a basic van setup, $20,000-80,000 for a fully equipped grooming van.
+• Mobile grooming — $8,000-93,000 depending on whether you convert an existing van or buy a fully equipped grooming van.
 Flexibility to go where clients are.
+Mobile groomers can charge 10-20% premiums for convenience.

 • Salon/storefront — $10,000-50,000+ including lease, buildout, plumbing, and equipment.
 Highest visibility but highest overhead.
+Best when you have established demand.

 Step 4: Set Your Pricing